Curious about a product recommendation chatbot?

 The good thing is, Landbot builder makes conditioning simple so you can create more complex conditional chains without much effort.
 (BTW: Conditional chain is a condition based on a series of answers)

-IF -Beard Length under 1 inch - AND - dandruff status: no -AND - beard dry - THEN Product Y
+IF Beard 2-3 inches AND dandruff status: no AND beard dry THEN Product Y

 You can repeat the principle for each instance.
 Having “consulted” their needs with your bot, customers are more likely to be confident in making the purchase.
 It’s the equivalent of talking to a real-life shop assistant in a local store.